 The Clinical Science program sponsors its own annual research conference in which students make formal research presentations.
 The purpose of this meeting is to share information across labs and to prepare students for professional presentations elsewhere.
 Students are required to attend this conference.
 This meeting typically occurs just after the end of classes, typically during the final exam period before commencement every spring semester.
-The date for the conference cannot be determined until a venue is secured, which typically cannot be booked until February.
-As such, students should schedule summer vacation plans after commencement.
+Students should schedule summer vacation plans after commencement.
 If this is not feasible for a specific reason, students are encouraged to speak to the DCT or ADCT about this scheduling conflict.

-Each student is required to present her or his research at the Leibovitz Conference at least once during their graduate studies.
+Each student is required to present their research at the Leibovitz Conference at least once during their graduate studies.
 Students typically present their master's research projects but can select any piece of research conducted at USC to present.